-SATA 3Gb/s Serial ATA is a storage interface that is compliant with SATA 1.0 specification.
-Intel ICH9R and JMicron JMB363 both support speed of up to 3Gb/s.
+Serial ATA is a storage interface that is compliant with SATA 1.0 specification.
+It supports speed of up to 3Gb/s.
 Serial ATA improves hard drive performance faster than the standard parallel ATA whose data transfer rate is 100MB/s.